chris-hjelmfelt/Powershell/README.md

 Linearizes all xml files in a folder

 ### little-bot
-Explores automated mouse and keyboard input - needs to be run from the Powershell application, run as administrator
+Explores automated mouse and keyboard input
+- needs to be run from the Powershell application, run as administrator
+- Notepad must be open and not minimized

 ### shell-columns
 Prints details about items in a folder